josephkirk/cross3d/cross3d/studiomax/README.md

 # cross3d.studiomax
 ## Required Modules
 These modules are used by the DCC implementation for Studiomax.
 You may need some or all of them.
-### PyQt4:
+### Qt:
-While you can use the vanilla PyQt4 source code, for it to work inside 3ds Max you need to compile it with the correct version of Visual Studio.
-Currently if you can't compile it yourself, you can extract the the Qt and PyQt4 installers from the BlurOffline installer at https://sourceforge.net/projects/blur-dev/.
+While you can use the vanilla Qt source code, for it to work inside 3ds Max you need to compile it with the correct version of Visual Studio.
+Currently if you can't compile it yourself, you can extract the the Qt and Qt installers from the BlurOffline installer at https://sourceforge.net/projects/blur-dev/.
 See alternate download method of Py3dsMax.

-At Blur, we currently install msvc2008 Qt in a global location and PyQt4 inside python's site-packages.
-For Max 2016 we install msvc2012 Qt inside [MaxRoot] and PyQt4 inside [MaxRoot]\python\Lib.
+At Blur, we currently install msvc2008 Qt in a global location and Qt inside python's site-packages.
+For Max 2016 we install msvc2012 Qt inside [MaxRoot] and Qt inside [MaxRoot]\python\Lib.
 ### Py3dsMax:
 Currently all maxscript code is using the blur studio's Py3dsMax module.
 If 3ds max's native python interface becomes a suitable replacement it will probably replace Py3dsMax.
 You can download the Py3dsMax dlx from https://github.com/blurstudio/Py3dsMax/releases. cross3d\studiomax\_Py3dsMax_setup contains a example of how to setup Py3dsMax and use the standard 64bit python's site-packages.